Table of Contents

 Cranial nerves III (oculomotor) and IV (trochlear) nuclei

 Situated in the midbrain, they are responsible for the control of external ocular movements.
-The Edinger-Westphal nucleus mediates parasympathetic fibers to the eye and is responsible for the pupillary light reflex.
+The Edinger-Westphal nucleus mediates parasympathetic innervation to the eye and is responsible for the pupillary light reflex.

 It conveys dentato-rubro-thalamic fibers to the thalamus from the cerebellum.
-The rubrospinal tract, part of the extra-pyramidal motor system, originates here.
+The rubrospinal tract, part of the extra-pyramidal motor system, originates at the red nucleus.

 It conveys dopaminergic fibers to the basal ganglia.
+Dopamine is produced here.
 Loss of nigro-striatal facilitation leads to Parkinson’s disease.

 The cerebral aqueduct (aqueduct of Sylvius)